foxglove/mcap/docs/specification/README.md

 A Channel record defines an encoded stream of messages on a topic.

 Channel records are uniquely identified within a file by their channel ID.
 A Channel record must occur at least once in the file prior to any message referring to its channel ID.
+Any two channel records sharing a common ID must be identical.

 | Bytes | Name | Type | Description |
 | --- | --- | --- | --- |